 Any substitution, waiver, or exemption from any established requirement or academic standard may be accomplished only with appropriate approval.

-Faculty advisors are active participants in the academic, career, and life-planning services of the college.
+Advisors are active participants in the academic, career, and life-planning services of the college.
 Advisors are also available to assist students on an individual basis with problems and challenges that arise while they are enrolled in college.
-Degree seeking students are assigned faculty advisors and should meet with faculty advisors each semester before registering for classes and during the semester as needed.
+First-time, full-time, degree-seeking students are assigned Student success advisors, all other classifications of students are assigned faculty advisors.
+Students should meet with faculty advisors each semester before registering for classes and during the semester as needed.
 Students can find their advisor through myNSCC by clicking on the My Major and Advisor tab.

 New Student Orientation